Non-split linear sharply $2$-transitive groups: Abstract

 \section{Abstract}

-We construct examples of countable linear groups $\Gamma < \SL_n(\R)$ with no non-trivial normal abelian subgroup that admit a faithful, sharply $2$-transitive action on a set.
-The stabilizer of a point in the this action does not contain an involution.
+We give examples of countable linear groups $\Gamma < \SL_{\nn}(\R)$, with no nontrivial normal abelian subgroups, that admit a faithful sharply $2$-transitive action on a set.
+Without the linearity assumption, such groups were recently constructed by Rips, Segev, and Tent in \cite{RST:s2t}.
+Our examples are of permutational characteristic $2$, in the sense that involutions do not fix a point in the $2$-transitive action.